 |Total Credit Hours||15|

-Three of which must be at the 200 level or higher, and one of which must be at the 600 level.
-All 600-level coursework for the minor must be taken in residency at Tulane; courses taken abroad do not count toward this requirement.
-Three electives must concentrate on one of the themes listed above.
+Of the four electives, three must be at the 2000 level or higher, and one must be at the 6000 level.
+All 6000-level coursework for the minor must be taken in residency at Tulane; courses taken abroad do not count toward this requirement.
+Three electives must concentrate on one of the LAST themes.